adityakakarla/recipe-rating-analysis/README.md

 I will be attempting to predict the average rating of a recipe using regression.
 I chose `rating` because it is the most well-defined metric for how "good" a recipe is.
 Additionally, the average rating of a recipe is something we know in the future, while we know other critical information (such as `n_steps`, `n_ingredients`, and most of the other columns in the dataset) at the time of recipe submission.

 To evaluate my regression model, I have chosen to utilize mean squared error (MSE).
 The distribution of ratings is heavily skewed, with most recipes having an average rating of around 5.
 However, a model simply predicting 5 would not be useful for someone interested in seeing a predicted rating for their recipe.
 Therefore, it is important to penalize large deviations, making MSE an ideal evaluation metric.
+I will also utilize the r^2 score to better understand the effectiveness of the model.

 # Baseline Model